VVUQ · Module 5 of 10

 Use AI as an examiner, not a solver

-"Give me three validation cases; I will decide if each is validated."
+"Give me three validation cases; I will compute R and say what each comparison resolves."

 "Is my model validated?"
-Computing uval and comparing yourself is the skill.
+Computing uval and judging what the comparison resolves is the skill.

 "What is the model error?"
 Reasoning from E and uval is the point.